During your doctorate at GCB, the GCB Team is at your disposal for all your questions and matters concerning your doctorate.

 - Main-authorship of a peer-reviewed publication

-- Giving one MSB Seminar Talk on your doctoral project
+- Giving one MIBE Seminar Talk on your doctoral project

 - Participation in a course on "Good Scientific Practice" (duration of at least half a day)